NBA Rumors: Los Angeles Lakers Are Kawhi Leonard’s Third Choice In 2019 Free Agency, ‘ESPN’s’ Shelburne Says

 NESN also brought up another reason why the Clippers could be a better fit for Leonard’s personality, explaining that the stakes won’t be so high due to the Clippers’ long history of poor performance and bad luck.

-‘With the Clippers, Leonard would the be the face of a franchise that has been plagued with bad luck and ever worse teams throughout its history, and he could go about his business without the James spotlight which will be focused on the Lakers.”
+“With the Clippers, Leonard would the be the face of a franchise that has been plagued with bad luck and ever worse teams throughout its history, and he could go about his business without the James spotlight which will be focused on the Lakers.”

-Although these reports only seemed to regain momentum in the current week, the rumors of Kawhi Leonard passing up a chance to sign with the Los Angeles Lakers first swirled in July, and also suggested that he could favor the Clippers instead.
+Although these reports only seemed to regain momentum throughout the week, the rumors of Kawhi Leonard passing up a chance to sign with the Los Angeles Lakers first swirled in July, and also suggested that he could favor the Clippers instead.
 According to Clipperholics, famed NBA insider Shams Charania said on a July episode of The Herd with Colin Cowherd that he expects Leonard to be “more open to joining the Clippers” due to LeBron James’ decision to sign with the Lakers.